tnk4on/podman-machine-rosetta/README.md

+Rosetta is now supported in [Podman v5.1.0](https://github.com/containers/podman/releases/tag/v5.1.0).
+There will be no further updates to this repository.

 # How to manually enable Rosetta on a Podman machine

 This is a temporary solution until the feature is implemented in Podman v5.